Reported in New York Official Reports at Performance Plus Med., P.C. v American Ind. Ins. Co. (2019 NY Slip Op 50632(U))

 against

-Appeal from an order of the Civil Court of the City of New York, Kings County (Robin S. Garson, J.), entered January 29, 2016.
-The order, insofar as appealed from and as limited by the brief, denied defendant’s cross motion for summary judgment dismissing the complaint.
+Appeal from an order of the Civil Court of the City of New York, Kings County (Robin Kelly Sheares, J.), entered January 6, 2017.
+The order, insofar as appealed from, denied defendant’s motion to dismiss the complaint pursuant to CPLR 3211 (a) (8).

 ENTER: